-• Provide an outline of the evidential issues that arose in the case and how they were dealt with
+Provide an outline of the evidential issues that arose in the case and how they were dealt with

-Youshouldprovideanoutlineoftheevidenceyouhadandhowyoudealtwiththistoillustrate the learning outcomes from the knowledge and understanding section of the competence framework.
+You should provide a noutline of the evidence you had and how you dealt with this to illustratethe learning outcomes from the knowledge and understanding section of the competence framework.
 For example evidential issues arising where one party asserts that there was no contract could involve outlining the contractual terms that apply to a breach case.